explainers-by-googlers/locked-mode/README.md

 To ensure the API works as intended, the developers / test providers could consider the following:

 *   Keep track of the number of times the student has launched the quiz.
-*   Prevent users from executing their own JavaScript code (e.g. via DevTools, bookmarklets, URL bar) or installing extensions in the context of the test site or installing extensions.
+*   Prevent users from executing their own JavaScript code (e.g. via DevTools, bookmarklets, URL bar) or installing extensions in the context of the test site.

 ## Alternatives considered